man4s/ExcelTradierApi/README.md

   Implement eod feature in the sheet to save
         EOD vols
         Trading position
-        Historice option prices for various expiries Calculation mean reversion and std for a given butterfly using bollinger bands
+        Historical option prices for various butterflies for a given maturity Calculation mean reversion, std dev and zscore for a given butterfly using SMA